-There are a lot of variables to consider when you invest in a new furnace:
+There are a lot of variables to consider when you invest in a new replacement furnace:

-- What type of budget do you have for a new furnace?
+- What is your budget for a new furnace?

-- What can you afford in monthly heating bills?
+- How much can you afford each month in heating bills?

-- Do you have anyone in the home with respiratory problems?
+- Does anyone living in the home have respiratory issues?

 - How big does the system need to be to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
-Do you know what it means?
+Are you sure what it means?

 Service Experts Heating & Air Conditioning is here to help you understand what the furnace efficiency rating is and what it means for your home and your budget.

-Note that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in each home is different – some higher quality, some poorer, so the AFUE rating does not consider this in their rating.
+Note that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not consider this in their rating.
 If you worry that your heating equipment or duct system is not energy efficient, give your Miami installation experts